 Recovery and reinvestment: a unique opportunity

-We face a unique opportunity to fundamentally rethink anti-corruption policies and prioritise the recovery of stolen government and development funds which can be reinvested into healthcare, education, and welfare to support those who need it most in the global recession.
-States lose significant resources through illicit financial outflows, affecting their capacity to fulfil their obligation to maximise available resources for the realisation of economic, social and cultural rights and to achieve the right to development.
+We face a unique opportunity to fundamentally rethink anti-corruption policies and prioritise the recovery of stolen government and development funds, which can be reinvested into healthcare, education and welfare to support those who need it most in the global recession, without relying on citizens to foot the bill in order to trawl in funds from elsewhere.
+States lose significant resources through illicit financial outflows, affecting their capacity to fulfil their obligation to maximise available resources for the realisation of economic, social and cultural rights and to fulfil the right to development.